Close

 Attendance

 The Scholars’ Education Trust knows that poor attendance can have a devastating impact on pupils’ attainment and progress.
 Attendance is a key a Trust focus with aspirational attendance targets set for each school.
-All SET schools were above national averages in their attendance for 2021/22 and we are focussed on ensuring we maintain those excellent standards.
+All SET schools are focussed on ensuring we maintain excellent standards.

 Attendance assistants, based in each school, are supported by our highly qualified and skilled Trust Attendance Manager, who works with the schools to ensure well documented processes and practices together with providing on-site and remote access support for more complex cases, staff training, school assemblies, tutor group visits, and punctuality checks – the list is endless and effective!